platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/deploy.md

 ```shell
 Enter a disk size in MB: 2048
 ```
-Last it will ask us to confirm our choices.
+Last, it will ask us to confirm our choices.
 Select `Y` and the {{% vendor/name %}} will take your selections, grab the previous built images from early, apply our resource selections to them and deploy our full application!

 {{< guide-buttons next="Handle migrations" >}}